-An DKW bicycle fitted with a DKW help motor.
+An DKW bicycle fitted with a DKW detachable engine.

-DKW's first real motorcycle was only a small step up from the motorized bicycles the company had been manufacturing to date.
+DKW's first real motorcycle was only a small step up from the motorised bicycles the company had been manufacturing to date.
 The stationary engine that had powered the Lomos was now mounted to the front frame of the bicycle with belt drive to the rear wheel.
-It was very simple but pointed the way to the future.
+It wasn't a very efficient machine but it pointed the way to the future.
 Year on year the design was improved and sales steadily rose.

 DKWs bicycle origins are clearly apparent in this 1922 machine.
-The 140cc engine was a real workhorse for DKW during this period.
-It was originally designed and sold in large numbers as a stationary engine but it also went into the Golem and the Lomos and the first generation of DKW motorcycles.
-Both the Framo and Phanomen used the engine in their triporter delivery vehicles.
+The 140cc engine was a real workhorse for DKW.
+It was sold in large numbers as a stationary engine but was also used in the Golem and the Lomos scooters, the first generation of DKW motorcycles, and the Framo and Phanomen tricycle delivery vehicles.

-In 1927 DKW's engine design took a leap forward when DKW purchased the exclusive rights to Dr Ing Schnuerle reverse loop scavenging patent that is still the basis of all modern two stroke design.
-The efficiency of DKW's new Schnuerle patent engine made all other two-stroke engines obsolete.
-By 1928 the company had become the biggest motorcycle manufacturer in the world, producing 65% of all motorcycles in built in Germany as well as supplying engines for many other German marques.
+The new Schnuerle engine was introduced in 1928 and soon the company had become the biggest motorcycle manufacturer in the world, producing 65% of all motorcycles in built in Germany as well as supplying engines for many other German marques.

-The DKW range of two-stroke cars in 1937.
+The DKW range of two stroke cars in the 1930s.

-Despite DKW's commercial success, the German army never showed any real interest in their motorcycle products, instead preferring the heavier 750cc BMW R21.
-Once the war started however, they adopted the NZ 350 as a dispatch rider's bike.
-The bike saw service in all theatres.
+In Germany, the army had never showed any real interest in DKW due to their two-stroke engines, instead preferring the heavier 750cc BMW R21.
+Nevertheless, the RT125’s qualities as a light dispatch bike were obvious and military spec RT125 was built between 1940 and 1941, before being discontinued in favour of the larger DKW NZ350-1 as a dispatch rider's bike.
+The NZ350 saw service in all theatres.